-The Department of Justice has played a critical role in the nation's effort to prevent acts of terrorism and to thwart hostile foreign intelligence activities.
+The Department of Justice has played a critical role in the nation’s effort to prevent acts of terrorism and to thwart hostile foreign intelligence activities.
 Since the 9/11 terrorist attacks, the National Security Division's (NSD) Office of Intelligence (successor to the Office of Intelligence Policy and Review (OIPR)) has grown dramatically in an effort to ensure: that Intelligence Community agencies have the legal authorities necessary to conduct intelligence operations, particularly operations involving the Foreign Intelligence Surveillance Act (FISA); that the office exercises meaningful oversight over various national security activities of Intelligence Community agencies; and that it can play an effective role in FISA-related litigation.
 The office has grown from fewer than 20 lawyers in 2000 to approximately 100 lawyers today and has structured itself into three specific sections aligned with the office's core functions: operations, oversight and litigation.

 The Operations Section handles NSD's intelligence operations workload, including representing the government before the Foreign Intelligence Surveillance Court (FISC).
 The Operations Section is responsible for preparing and filing all applications for Court orders pursuant to FISA.
 The mission of the section is to ensure that the FBI and other Intelligence Community agencies have the legal tools necessary to conduct intelligence operations in adherence to the requirements and safeguards of the law.
 The Operations Section is divided into three operational units: the Counterterrorism Unit, the Counterintelligence Unit, and the Special Operations Unit.
 In addition to its legal staff, the Operations Section is supported by two intelligence research specialists and employees who work as part of the Classified Information Management Unit.